Can PoE Switch Be Used with Non-PoE Switch?

 However, not all PoE switches are standard PoE switches.
 You have to verify the type of PoE, to figure out whether it’s active or passive.
 The one to be wary of is the passive PoE.
 Passive PoE switches do not adhere to any IEEE standard, which means it always sends electric current out over the Ethernet cable at a certain voltage regardless of whether the terminal device supports PoE or not.
 So using passive PoE switches may burn out the terminal non-PoE devices.

 Note: Any PoE switch that shows support for IEEE standards 802.3af (15.4W max), 802.3at (30W max), and 802.3bt (60W or 100W) is active.
 Generally speaking, most modern switches support active, but you better check the specs.

 Can PoE and Non-PoE Devices Be Used with PoE Switches Simultaneously？

-The PoE switch can automatically identify the terminal device needs power, whether it is a PoE device or a non-PoE device.
+The PoE switch can automatically identify the terminal device that needs power, whether it is a PoE device or a non-PoE device.
 Therefore, PoE does not interfere with normal switch operation.
-PoE and non-PoE devices can be mixed on the same switch at the same time, there is no problem at all.
+PoE and non-PoE devices can be mixed on the same switch at the same time.
+There is no problem at all.
 In addition, many PoE switches can automatically disable the PoE port of the signal for ports that do not need it, making them more power-efficient.

-In summary, the PoE switch is not totally different from the non-PoE one, it can be connected to either the non-PoE switch or non-PoE devices.
+In summary, the PoE switch is not totally different from the non-PoE one.
+It can be connected to either a non-PoE switch or a non-PoE device.
 You just have to make sure that your PoE switch is rated to be IEEE 802.3af, IEEE 802.3at or IEEE 802.3bt compliant.